jkrumow/TBStateMachine/README.md

 TBSMStateMachine *stateMachine = [TBSMStateMachine stateMachineWithName:@"Main"];
 ```

 Add states and set state machine up.
-The state machine will always set the first state in the given array as the initial state unless you define the initial state explicitly:
+The state machine will always set the first state in the given array as the initial state unless you set the initial state explicitly:

 ```objective-c
 stateMachine.states = @[stateA, stateB, ...];